0xnirmal/Collaborative-Filtering-Recommendation-Engine/README.md

 - [ ] Write final analysis

 ##Running the Code##
+All of these commands should be issued from the main directory of the repository.
+###Setup###
+pip install -r requirements.txt

 ###Training###
 python Code/runner.py --mode train --algorithm insert_algorithm_here --model-file algorithm's_name.model --data Data/ratings.csv